AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/using-home/using-the-home-area/home-for-reviewers.md

 author: Lisa
 feature: Get Started with Workfront
 exl-id: 699199a7-1a11-4025-aa90-6721e5cb6b45
-source-git-commit: d1babaf52c4035c20bf3990272af5a2f401b7fcb
+source-git-commit: 1131c2329d194f0c9181b6a5cbd39f19a5247ef0
 workflow-type: tm+mt
-source-wordcount: '535'
+source-wordcount: '65'
-ht-degree: 1%
+ht-degree: 0%

 ---

 # [!UICONTROL Home] -Bereich für Überprüfer

+>[!IMPORTANT]
+>
+>Diese Funktion wurde mit der Einstellung der alten Startseite am 17.10.2014 entfernt.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: from Alina: not sure if we should still keep this one or not.
 In the past, Reviewers had a limited "Home" area which was their default page.
 Since now they created a "My Updates" area which is their new default, not sure if this makes much sense to still keep.
 The "My Updates" article is linked from this one, right at the top.)</p>
--->

-Den Validierern wird standardmäßig der Bereich [!UICONTROL Meine Aktualisierungen] zugewiesen.
-Sie können nur dann auf eine geänderte Version des Bereichs [!UICONTROL Home] zugreifen, wenn ein [!DNL Adobe Workfront] -Administrator den Bereich [!UICONTROL Home] zu seiner Layoutvorlage hinzufügt.

-In diesem Artikel werden Aktivitäten beschrieben, die Sie im Bereich [!UICONTROL Home] ausführen können, wenn Sie über eine [!UICONTROL Review] -Lizenz verfügen.

-Weitere Informationen zur Standardnavigation von [!UICONTROL Review]-Lizenzbenutzern finden Sie unter [Informationen zur Navigation für einen [!UICONTROL Review]-Lizenzanwender](../../../workfront-basics/navigate-workfront/workfront-navigation/reviewer-global-navigation-bar.md).
-Weitere Informationen zum Bereich [!UICONTROL Meine Updates] finden Sie unter [Verwenden des Bereichs [!UICONTROL Meine Updates]](../../../workfront-basics/using-home/using-the-home-area/my-updates-area.md).
+Reviewers are assigned the [!UICONTROL My Updates] area by default.
+They can access a modified version of the [!UICONTROL Home] area only when an [!DNL Adobe Workfront] administrator adds the [!UICONTROL Home] area to their layout template.

+This article describes activities that you can perform in the [!UICONTROL Home] area if you have a [!UICONTROL Review] license.

+For more information about the default navigation of [!UICONTROL Review]-license users, see [Understand the navigation for a [!UICONTROL Review]-license user](../../../workfront-basics/navigate-workfront/workfront-navigation/reviewer-global-navigation-bar.md).
+For more information about the [!UICONTROL My Updates] area, see [Use the [!UICONTROL My Updates] area](../../../workfront-basics/using-home/using-the-home-area/my-updates-area.md).

 >[!TIP]
 >
->* Allgemeine Aktualisierungen zwischen Benutzern außerhalb eines Objekts sind nicht aktiviert.
->* Benutzer mit einer [!UICONTROL Review] -Lizenz können zwar Aufgaben zugewiesen werden, erhalten jedoch keine E-Mail- oder andere Benachrichtigungen zu Zuweisungen und können sie nicht mit &quot;[!UICONTROL Fertig]&quot;markieren.
+>* General updates between users outside of an object are not enabled.
+>* Although users with a [!UICONTROL Review] license can be assigned tasks, they do not receive email or other notifications regarding assignments, and they cannot mark them as "[!UICONTROL Done]."
 >

-## Zugriffsanforderungen
+## Access requirements

-Sie müssen über folgenden Zugriff verfügen, um die Schritte in diesem Artikel ausführen zu können:
+You must have the following access to perform the steps in this article:

 <table style="table-layout:auto">
  <col>